lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ~~~
 {: #alg-composite-deserialize-sig title="Composite DeserializeSignatureValue(bytes)"}

-## ML-DSA public key, private key and Signature sizes for serialization and deserialization
+## ML-DSA public key, private key and signature sizes for serialization and deserialization

 As noted above in the public key, private key and CompositeSignatureValue
 serialization and deserialization methods, ML-DSA uses fixed-length values for